jonlpersson/ed-latimore/site/_posts/2022-07-03-10-ways-for-any-man-to-look-taller.md

 Depending on the style of the hat, you can gain 1 to 2 inches in appearance of height immediately.
 This is also a stylish way to look taller and allows you to immediately express yourself creatively as well.

-I personally love a good Panama hat or a Driver's Cap.
-You can't go wrong as a man with either of those two.
+I personally love a good Panama hat or a Driver’s Cap.
+You can’t go wrong as a man with either of those two.

 ![Ed Latimore in driver's cap](/assets/images/drafts/ed-drivers-cap.jpeg "Ed Latimore in driver's cap"){: width="300" height="400"}

 * [Collection of Panama Hats](https://amzn.to/3Riu1do){: target="_blank" rel="noopener"}
-* [Collection of Driver's Caps](https://amzn.to/3NFw4VG){: target="_blank" rel="noopener"}
+* [Collection of Driver’s Caps](https://amzn.to/3NFw4VG){: target="_blank" rel="noopener"}

 ## Don’t wear belts